 - State - of- the art manufacturing techniques should be used in the manufacturing of your product that encompasses Good Manufacturing Practices (GMP).
 The manufacturing process is required by the FDA to meet all GRAS ("generally recognized as safe") components during production.
 (GRAS is a substance that is determined to be safe based on proven science, or has a long history of safe usage in food.)

 - The product line you use should have been rigorously tested for human safety, biodegradability, and aquatic safety.

 - How many bacteria are present in each gram of product?
 Generally, the higher this number the better the product will perform.

-- Look for bacterial products with several different strains within it.
-This holistic approach ensures the right bacteria strains are present for most any application.
+- Look for bacterial products with several different strains within them.
+This holistic approach ensures the right bacteria strains are present for almost any application.
 The product morphology should contain bacillus bacteria for normal summer applications.
-Select strains of pseudomonas bacteria should also be in the product make-up when water temperatures are at of above 80° F.
+Select strains of pseudomonas bacteria should also be in the product make-up when water temperatures are above 80° F.

 - Heterotrophic, chemolithotrophic, and autotrophic are terms used to describe certain bacteria which are normally used in bioaugmentation products.
 It is generally wise to have all three bacteria types present within your bacterial bioaugmentation products.

 - Heterotrophic bacteria are saprobes (feed on dead organic material).
 Heterotrophic bacteria regularly consume phosphorus, organic carbon (carbohydrates, lipids, and proteins), and nitrogen present within the dead organic mass that would otherwise become organic sediment.
 (Phosphorus, carbon, and nitrogen are the major components of organic sediment, which accumulates on the bottom of lakes and ponds).